 The theme of forbidden love and living life to its fullest (carpa diem, the mantra of Robin Williams’ character in Dead Poets Society, and a film that was in Guadagnino’s drawer of influences when thinking of the Stuhlbarg character) comes to its emotional climax in the final scene (the ending plays out quite differently in the novel, by having the story carry on for years after the fateful summer).
 With Oliver back in America, the scene cuts to a short time ahead.
 Elio comes into the villa acting and looking like he hasn’t before.
-It is now the late 1980s and the New Age style is a backdrop, but it has been filtered into the group of friends Elio passed time with.
+It is now the mid 1980s and the New Wave/New Romantic 1 style is a backdrop, but it has been filtered into the group of friends Elio passed time with.
 He receives a phone call from Oliver, whose last words he and we hear are, “I remember everything”.
 The scene cuts to the final scene.
 Elio enters the living room area listening to music on a Walkman, a portable music player released in 1979 and which had a major cultural influence on the 1980s.
 He removes the Walkman player, walks over and kneels in front of a sizzling fireplace.
 The camera now cuts to a close-up of Elio, positioned essentially where the fireplace would be.
 Elio’s hair is styled differently, gelled into a curled spike resting on his forehead; he is sporting deep eyeliner and wearing a gaudy white shirt peppered with rough stencils of faces (a marker of his many identities?).
 His face is a palimpsest for ‘bittersweet memories’.
 He has a mild smile on his face but tears swelling in his eyes.
 Guadagnino gives us time to look closely at this new face, as it ends, after Elio’s painful phone call with Oliver, on this static long take close-up of Elio sitting in front of a warm fire.
 The song which has now come to define their brief but passionate ‘fling’ (though that word has an unfair harshness to it) “Visions of Gideon” by Sufjan Stevens begins to swell like the tears in his eyes, while we see snow gently falling through an out of focus window, and the servants preparing for lunch in the background.
 The credits have also started.
 What does this new look signify?
 In a span of just over five minutes Guadagnino’s script tells us that Elio’s father was not able to live a life in public as a gay man, so he married.
 Oliver’s phone call is to tell Elio and his family that he is engaged to be married, telling Elio how lucky he is to have a father like he has because his father would never have accepted him as a gay man (in the novel, the story continues to the point where Elio’s father dies, another poignant revelation).

 So Oliver too, like Mr. Perlman, like Roman Blank, renounces his ‘natural’ homosexual desires and marries.
 But Elio, in his last scene with his girlfriend Marzia, tells her what she probably knows deep down, that they will never be a couple, perhaps a tacit suggestion of his gayness.
 This expresses a theme that plays out more fully in the novel, the intuitive intelligence of women.
 In the film we have this in Elio’s mother and Marzia, and in the world weary house servants, but the novel includes a 27 year-old, archly sensitive and intelligent woman named Vimini, who does not appear in the film.
 Vimini, who is terminally ill and later dies, befriends Oliver and shares many intimate and precious moments with Oliver, the likes of which he is not able to express with Elio.
 Marzia tells Elio that she loves him and wants to remain friends.
 “For life,” he replies.
 This admission, coupled with his newly adopted flamboyant fashion style, compared to his rather conservative dressing style of earlier, suggests that Elio will not follow Oliver and his father, or at least that he has a much better chance of living more outwardly as a gay man.
 He has learned his lesson from his father and Oliver.
 And if Elio is anything he is smart enough to accept wisdom from others.
 Like when he begins to wear the star of David around his neck, like Oliver, in opposition to his mother’s advice to live as a “discrete Jew”.
 In On the Way Out the 95 year-old Popi, Roman Blank, could never have lived publicly as a gay man.
 Elio’s father too did not have the courage, or social machinations, to live as an openly gay man, and neither does Oliver.
 But in the painful expression on Elio’s face, and the slender moment where he looks into the camera, we can read an optimistic future for Elio, at least where his heart is concerned.